bencebeky/metadata/draft-beky-httpbis-metadata.md

 that receives METADATA for a stream in the “idle” state _MAY_ choose to retain the payload for a period of time, under the assumption that the stream will soon transition to the “open” state.

+A metadata block is the concatenation of the payloads of a sequence of one or more METADATA frames, among which only the last one carries the END_METADATA flag.
+If the transfer of the last metadata block cannot be completed due to the stream or connection being closed before a METADATA frame with the END_METADATA flag, then the metadata block fragment carried by the last run of METADATA frames without the END_METADATA flag _SHOULD_ be discarded.
+This _SHOULD_ not affect processing of previously transferred complete metadata blocks on the same stream or connection.

 METADATA frames obey the maximum frame size set by SETTINGS_MAX_FRAME_SIZE.